BVISHNU78/LLM-CustomerAssistant-/README.md

 # LLM-CustomerAssistant

 **LLM-CustomerAssistant** is an intelligent AI chatbot system for customer support and knowledge delivery.
-Built with OpenAI/LLaMA models, FastAPI, LangChain, and a RAG (Retrieval-Augmented Generation) pipeline, it enables natural, context-aware conversations with real-time access to internal knowledge bases.
+Built with OLLaMA models, FastAPI, LangChain, and a RAG (Retrieval-Augmented Generation) pipeline, it enables natural, context-aware conversations with real-time access to internal knowledge bases.

 ---